mlab-benchmark/modeldb/data/README.md

 user@hostnmame:~$ cd ..
 user@hostnmame:~$ source ./getData.sh <custom output folder>
 ```
 *Please note that we can offer this service of an automated download only for project members.
-If you have are not a project member, please manually download the data.*
+If you are not a project member, please manually download the data.*

 In order to automatically download the data, some credentials are necessary (user, password, and url).
-These credentials need to be placed into a file `credentials.yaml` in the root directory of this project.
+These credentials need to be placed into a file called  `credentials.yaml` in the root directory of this project.

 An example for this file is `credentials.yaml.example`: